UTDNebula/website/docs/about/projects/utd-grades.md

 for spring 2022.
 This upgrade would revamp the interface to provide more information to students.

+In spring 2022, Nebula Labs split with ACM, and handed maintenance of UTD Grades to ACM Development.

 ## Contributing

 We're always looking for people to help build features and maintain Project Nebula's apps.

-If you're interested in contributing to our upgrade to UTD Grades, see our project on [GitHub](https://github.com/UTDNebula/utd-grades) to get involved!
+If you're interested in contributing to our iteration upon UTD Grades, see our project on [GitHub](https://github.com/UTDNebula/utd-trends) to get involved!

 If you have other questions, contact us at core-maintainers@utdnebula.com!